Applying for Aid

 Legislation defines an independent student as an individual who is at least 24 years old by December 31 of the academic year for which aid is sought.
 If the student will not be at least 24 years old, then he/she must meet at least one of the following criteria to be considered independent:

-- Be a student is (or were until the age of 18) an orphan or ward of the court and both of your parents are deceased
+- Be in foster care or a dependent or ward of the court since you were 13 years of age and both of your parents are deceased

 - Be a veteran of the U.S. Armed Forces

 - Be a student who has children who receive more than half of their support from you